• Skip to primary navigation

 Instructions

-• Preheat oven to 425 degrees Fahrenheit.
+• Preheat oven to 425℉.
 Butter a 10 inch cast iron pan (or other similarly sized baking dish) and set aside.

 • In a bowl, add flour, sugar, salt, baking powder, and baking soda.
 Whisk to combine and remove clumps.
 (Or, add to a food processor and pulse a few times).

 • Grate cold butter using the large side of a box grater and add to flour mixture, tossing to combine.
-Or, use a pastry cutter to cut cubed butter into flour mixture.
-(Or, add to food processor and pulse until butter is pea sized.
+Alternatively, use a pastry cutter to cut cubed butter into flour mixture.
+(Or add to food processor and pulse until butter is pea sized.
 If using a food processor, pour mixture into a large bowl at this time).

 • Make a well in the center of your flour mixture and add buttermilk.
 Gently stir until ingredients are mostly incorporated.
 Dough will look shaggy and sticky.
 Pour dough out onto a lightly floured surface.